 The lowest among the big three, the Norwegian, only recorded a total of $3.75 billion in ticket sales and only $1.65 billion in onboard spending.

-In analyzing these figures, you might be tempted to say that Norwegian charges their passengers more than the other two cruise liners.
+In analyzing these figures, you might be tempted to say that Norwegian charges its passengers more than the other two cruise liners.
 This is not the case because the above figures are based only on the number of passengers.
 It is not on a per-day basis.

-Remember that the duration of cruise trips are usually different from each other.
+Remember that the duration of cruise trips is usually different from each other.
 There are short one-week cruises, two-week cruises, and those that are even longer.
 In other words, if a cruise liner offers short cruises or trips, the average expenses of each passenger are also lower.

 Additionally, the Carnival figures given above include several of its cruise liners.
 What is revealed by these figures, though, is that of the average expenses of each passenger on an average cruise.
 The figures also provide you with an overall picture of what you are bound to spend in one day aboard a cruise liner.

-The biggest factor that made the difference was in the number of passengers that each cruise ship carried.
+The biggest factor that made the difference was the number of passengers that each cruise ship carried.
 Carnival carried a total of 12.13 million passengers in 2018.
 Royal Caribbean carried 5.77 million people.
 Norwegian carried the fewest number of passengers at only 2.52 million.

 The lesson here is that when choosing a cruise liner, it doesn’t necessarily mean that the smallest offers the lowest in passenger prices.
 In fact, these figures show that the biggest cruise ships offer the lowest prices.
 But that doesn’t necessarily mean that boarding the liners of Carnival is less expensive than boarding the vessels of Norwegian.